Describing new species: a tale of two shrimps

 There is a strict rule that those describing a new species cannot name it after themselves, but species names can be used to commemorate other scientists for their work.
 For example, there is now a whole new family of species of deep-sea seastars (starfish) called the Paulasteridae after one of this week’s contributors, Prof Paul Tyler, for his many contributions to deep-sea biology.

 A tale of two shrimps

-At the Von Damm Vent Field in the Cayman Trough, which you explored during Week 1, there are two new species of shrimps that Verity has analysed and now formally described.
+At the Von Damm Vent Field in the Cayman Trough, which you explored during Week 1, there are two new species of shrimps that Verity has analysed and now formally described (links to the original science papers are provided at the bottom of this page).
 As examples of how new species are described, follow the links below to read their formal descriptions, which include drawings of morphological features and “genetic family trees”.
 Can you also find out why these new shrimps were given the species names “hybisae” and “virentova”?